Gov hopeful Cunningham would suspend South Carolina gas tax - NewsBreak

 Gov hopeful Cunningham would suspend South Carolina gas tax

-As pandemic-related supply shortages drive gas prices to record highs across the country, a Democrat seeking to become South Carolina s next governor is suggesting a suspension of the state's gas tax as a way to alleviate cost burdens at the pump.
+COLUMBIA, S.C.
+(AP) — As pandemic-related supply shortages drive gas prices to record highs across the country, a Democrat seeking to become South Carolina’s next governor is suggesting a temporary halt of the state’s gas tax as a way to alleviate cost burdens at the pump.

 Joe Cunningham previewed his proposal in an interview with The Associated Press, saying he’d utilize federal relief aid and the state’s budget surplus to keep tax-funded infrastructure projects on track.